 Can I plant trees near or under the power lines?

 Never plant trees near or under power lines.
-Always consider the size, rate of growth, and species of the plant before planting any vegetation near the right-of-way.
+Consider the size, growth rate, and plant species before planting vegetation near the right-of-way.
 Vegetation that grows into LREMC’s right-of-way will be trimmed or cut.
 Plant vegetation outside of our right-of-way to eliminate safety risks and the potential for trimming.

 Who is responsible for trimming trees that interfere with the service line between the transformer and the member’s home?

 Our team typically does not remove trees that affect the service line from the transformer to the home.
-However, when trees are making contact with the service line, we will disconnect the service so the member can remove the trees.
+However, when trees contact the service line, we will disconnect the service so the member can remove the trees.
 When the removal is complete, we will reconnect the service.
-To request a disconnection of service for tree removal or if you have questions about trees in power lines, please contact us at (910) 843-4131 or email email@example.com.
+To request a disconnection of service for tree removal or if you have questions about trees in power lines, please get in touch with us at (910) 843-4131 or email firstname.lastname@example.org.

 LREMC’s Trade A Tree Program